broadinstitute/chronos/README.md

 2. A table with at least two columns, `sgrna` and `gene`, mapping the sgRNAs to genes.
 Chronos will not accept sgRNAs that map to more than one gene.
 This is intentional. `sgrna` entries should match the columns in raw readcounts. `gene` can be in any format.

-3. A table with at least four columns, `sequence_ID`, `cell_line_name`, `pDNA_batch`, and `days`, mapping sequencing samples to cell lines and pDNA measurements. `sequence_ID` should match the row names of the raw readcounts. 'days' is the number of days between infection and when the sample was collected, should be integer or float.
+3. A table with at least four columns, `sequence_ID`, `cell_line_name`, `pDNA_batch`, and `days`, mapping sequencing samples to cell lines and pDNA measurements. `sequence_ID` should match the row names of the raw readcounts. `days` is the number of days between infection and when the sample was collected, should be integer or float.
 It will be ignored for pDNA samples. `cell_line_name` MUST be "pDNA" for pDNA samples. if, instead of pDNA, you are sequencing your cells at a very early time point to get initial library abundance, treat these as pDNA samples.
 If you don't have either, Chronos may not be the right algorithm for your experiment. `pDNA_batch` is needed when your experiment combines samples that have different pDNA references (within the same library).
 This is the case for Achilles because the PCR primer strategy has changed several times during the course of the experiment. pDNA samples belonging to the same batch will be combined into a single reference.
 If you don't have pDNA batches, just fill this column some value, such as "batch1".

 We've found that a small number of clones in CRISPR cell lines will exhibit dramatic outgrowth that seems unrelated to the intended CRISPR perturbation.
 We recommend you remove these in place by running